 Penguin Solutions (PENG)

 Penguin Solutions is in for a bumpy ride.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team

 1. News